msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 Your server process should accept a port parameter, on which a client can connect, and the file containing the setup of your board, eg.

-`python server.py 5000 board.txt`.
+`python server.py 5000 own_board.txt`.

 Your client process should accept the IP address, the port of the server process, and the X and Y coordinates onto which to fire, eg.

 `python client.py 128.111.52.245 5000 5 7`.

 The client will be invoked multiple times during the game.

 ### Internal State Representation
-Following each `fire` message the server should update the state of the player's board (whether a player's ship has been hit and where).
+Following each `fire` message the server should update the state of the player's `own_board.txt` (whether a player's ship has been hit and where).
-Following each `result` message the client should update the record of the player's shots onto the opponent's board.
+Following each `result` message the client should update the record of the player's shots onto the opponent's board, represented internally as `opponent_board.txt`.
 A player should be able able to visually inspect their own board and their record of opponent's board on `\url{http://localhost:5000/own_board.html` and `\url{http://localhost:5000/opponent_board.html` respectively.
-It is up to you how you visually represent the state of each board, however, I will award __one bonus point__ to the group with the most visually appealing representation.
+It is up to you how you visually represent the state of each board.

 ## BONUS

+I will award __one bonus point__ for each of the following:

+* The group with the most visually appealing representation of game boards.

+* Any group that eliminates the need for client.py in favor of using a browser client.
+  *Hint: Think about how to update files by replacing them*

-I will also award __one bonus point__ to any group that implements the Version 1 rules of the [Battleship: Advanced Missions](https://en.wikipedia.org/wiki/Electronic_Battleship:_Advanced_Mission) variant of the game.
+* Any group that implements the Version 1 rules of the [Battleship: Advanced Missions](https://en.wikipedia.org/wiki/Electronic_Battleship:_Advanced_Mission) variant of the game.

 ## What to Submit

-* \[2 points\] Find a partner.
+* \[5 points\] Find a partner.
 Submit `partners.txt` with your partner's, or partners' first and last name.

-* \[3 points\] `message_format.txt` -- A text file describing the message formats you are using in your implementation.

 * \[10 points\] `server.py` -- your working Python implementation of your server process.
 Note: code that does not compile, or crashes will receive zero credit.